mbodm/WAUZ/README.md

 > - Add WAUZ command line version (easy, BusinessLogic already exists).
 > - Maybe add navigation links to UI, to quickly open the selected folders in Explorer?
 > - Maybe add navigation links to UI, to quickly open the settings/log files or folder?
-> - Maybe add a temp folder cleanup check, before unzipping, to cleanup any existing old temp folders, if app was closed too early.
+> - Maybe implement some temp folder cleanup check, before unzipping?
+> - To cleanup any existing/old temp folders if app was closed too early in previous session.
+> - Add more log infos (logfile size?) to better reproduce what happened?
+Not meant as "log everything".
+> Logfile size?
-> - Add more log infos?
-Logfile size?
-Not meant as: "Log everything".
-But maybe add additional infos when log an exception (like the selected folders, etc).
+> - But maybe add additional infos when log an exception (like the selected folders, etc).